SebasAren/progProject/PROCESS.md

 ## Thursday 25-1-2018
 Didn't have any motivation to work on the project today, so decided to take my mind of things a bit and work a bit on the website of my study association, which is a django-based website.
 This was really fun and educational.
 At the end of the day I got a good idea for the draggable divs.
 I will place the flag of the country selected instead of just the ugly name of the country.
 I want to have this finished before my presentation tomorrow.

+## Friday 26-1-2018
+Changed the drag function to actually drag something identifying the country.
+The country flags are looking really cute and actually add something to the overall look of the visualization.
+After that I prepared my site for the presentation.

+## Sunday 28-1-2018
+Decided to move all the definitions of global variables to a single file to keep them under better control.